 4.1.4.
 External Environment Risks

-According to the literature, the supply chain efficiency in any industry is significantly affected by different external environment aspects, including the political, economic, socio-cultural, legislative, ecological, and technological conditions [61][52].
-When planning risk management, it is crucial to identify the external risks along with internal risks.
-In this study, the following risks are selected as the main sub-risks in the external environment risks category: political instability, regulation changes, climate changes, natural disaster, advanced technology, economic factors, spreading diseases, and social challenges.
-Figure 5 represents a schematic view of external environment risks proposed by selected studies in this research project.
+According to literature, supply chain efficiency in any industry is significantly affected by various external environmental elements, including the political, economic, socio-cultural, legislative, ecological, and technological conditions [61].
+When conducting risk planning and management, it is crucial to identify the external risks along with internal ones.
+In this study, the following risks are selected as the main sub-risks in the external environment risks category: political instability, regulation changes, climate change, natural disasters, advanced technology, economic factors, spreading diseases, and social challenges.
+Figure 5 represents a schematic view of external environment risks proposed by selected studies in this study.
 In addition, from the public perspective, there are many concerns regarding the modern food system that can negatively impact natural resources, including soil degradation, which is the main cause of inefficient land use, loss of biodiversity, and water pollution.
 Moreover, increasing food production and consumption levels as a significant contributor to greenhouse gas emissions is another public concern.
-In addition, food safety and security, animal welfare, ethical risks of food production, and fair trade, particularly in developing countries, are frequent consumers' expectations and neglecting these aspects can put FSCs under high pressure [62][53].
+In addition, food safety and security, animal welfare, ethical risks of food production, and fair trade, particularly in developing countries, are frequent consumers' expectations and neglecting these aspects can put FSCs under high pressure [62].